rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  I would simply say, if you want to think about this,
 *  you have done a fantastic podcast on female health
 *  and female reproductive health.
-*  I know our friend, Petra Teer,
+*  I know our friend, Peter Atiyah,
 *  has got a very clear stance
 *  on female hormone replacement therapy
 *  and the absence of fear one has to have